kishancmu/voice-recorder-app/README.md

 1. Wavesurfer:- It is an open-source audio visualization library for creating interactive, customizable waveforms

 2. react-icons:- It is a icons library designed for react app

+   Please note:- React icons library seems to have some issue in mobile browsers

 ## Steps to Run the App/Component